Information for Tutoring Participants

 - Supplemental Instruction provides peer-facilitated study sessions led by qualified and trained undergraduate SI leaders who attend classes with undergraduate students and encourage undergraduate students to practice and discuss course concepts in sessions.
 Sessions are open to all undergraduate students who want to improve their understanding of the material, as well as their grades.

-- Academic Centers for Excellence provide writing consultations, tutoring in 100-level math courses, and academic skills coaching.
+- Academic Coaching and Engagement provide writing consultations, tutoring in 100-level math courses, and academic skills coaching.

 - The Writing Center provides undergraduate students with feedback on their writing.